KatherineMichel/KatherineMichel/README.md

 :dancers: I’d like to collaborate on side projects that can generate income.

-:speech_balloon: Ask me about the work I do as a DEFNA Board Member.
+:speech_balloon: Ask me about the work I do as a [DEFNA Board Member](https://www.defna.org/about/).

-:love_letter: How to reach me: kthrnmichel@gmail.com or [Twitter](https://twitter.com/KatiMichel)
+:love_letter: You can reach me at kthrnmichel@gmail.com or on [Twitter](https://twitter.com/KatiMichel)

 :smile: Pronouns: She/Her